top of page

 Art Therapy

 • Art Psychotherapy: Clients intentionally make art to explore from a perspective of the art being a representation of their inner experience.
-Art activities that specifically address what you are working on will sometimes be suggested, or clients can have their own ideas of how to express their inner experience creatively.
-The art therapist is trained to ask questions and explore insights with the client to help the client find deeper meaning in the art.
+Art activities that specifically address what the client is working on will sometimes be suggested, or clients can have their own ideas of how to express their inner experience creatively.
+The art therapist is trained to ask questions and explore insights with the client to help the client find deeper meaning in the art (one-on-one sessions with teens and adults, activities in adult groups often delve into this realm without the expectation to share deeply in a group setting).

 Screen Shot 2022-05-13 at 10.31.12 AM.png

-Art Therapy can be an effective approach for creative expression, gaining insight, healing, and developing coping skills for:
+Art Therapy can be an effective approach for:

 • Anxiety, depression, and other mental health challenges